Midsized manufacturers must recognize cyber attack risks

 Historically, the most attractive targets for cyber attacks have been industries with large databases of personally identifiable information (PII), such as financial services, healthcare, hospitality and national retailers.
 But most of these data-intensive firms have strengthened defenses and implemented more effective countermeasures.
 As a result, some bad actors have shifted focus to “softer” targets, that is, companies that have not been dependent on large data stores as core functions of their operations and lack robust security measures.
 This has placed manufacturers of all sizes, especially small and midsized firms, squarely in the crosshairs of cyber criminals.

-Unfortunately, many manufacturers are largely unaware of the risks they face as digital technologies rapidly interact with and replace legacy analog equipment and systems.
+Unfortunately, many manufacturers are largely unaware of the cyber risks they face as digital technologies rapidly interact with and replace legacy analog equipment and systems.
 The introduction of new technologies frequently expands the “attack surface” of a business, which is the sum of all points of entry, or vectors, attackers can exploit to insert malware or extract data from a company’s digital environment.

 For midsized manufacturers, keeping your attack surface as narrow as possible is a basic security strategy, but mapping the full extent of the exposure can sometimes be difficult.
 This is especially true when there may be locations in multiple countries and/or legacy equipment running dedicated software that has not been updated in some time.
-Other factors that can expand your attack surface include:

 Connections with vendors, suppliers and customers